mrbid/porydrive/README.md

 ---

 ## **Latest GLFW/WebGL Fork:** https://notabug.org/Vandarin/PoryDrive
 The above link has the latest fun version of the game to play, the one in this repository is the first release which is a bit of a mess.
+[Click here](https://mrbid.github.io/PoryDrive) to play it right now in the web browser.

 ---